archivesunleashed/archivesunleashed.org/content/cloud/index.md

 * A GEXF file which you can load with Gephi.
 It has a basic layout courtesy of our [GraphPass](https://github.com/archivesunleashed/graphpass) program, which allows you to see major nodes and communities in the network;
 * A GraphML file which you can load with [Gephi](https://gephi.org/).
 It does not have any basic layouts or transformations, requiring you to do so manually.
 You can use [GraphPass](https://github.com/archivesunleashed/graphpass) to provide layout if you wish to add that feature to your file;
-* A csv file that explains the distribution of domains within the web archive;
+* A CSV file that explains the distribution of domains within the web archive;
-* A txt file that contains the plain text extracted from HTML documents within the web archive.
-You can find the crawl date, full URL, and the plain text of each page within the file.
+* A TXT file that contains the plain text extracted from HTML documents within the web archive.
+You can find the crawl date, full URL, and the plain text of each page within the file;
+* A ZIP file that contains the plain text extracted from HTML documents within the web archive, arranged by each domain.
+Within this ZIP you will have a series of text files, each the full text of a top ten domain.

+If you are curious about what you can do with these files, see the [Archives Unleashed Cloud Derivative Files learning guide](https://cloud.archivesunleashed.org/derivatives).

 Here is a completed collection page: